 Before your trip, make sure to check out:

 Osaka is the booming town in the southern part of Honshu Island in Japan.
 As the third largest city in the country, there are tons of things do in the city center, as well as the surrounding towns and neighborhoods.

-Osaka is commonly hailed a foodie destination and has several unique shopping areas, as well as historical sites and landmarks.
-While the city has many famous restaurants and dishes, be sure to ask a local for their favorite spots off the beaten path!
+Osaka is commonly called a foodie destination and has several unique shopping areas, as well as historical sites and landmarks.
+While the city has many famous restaurants and dishes, be sure to ask one of our local travel planners for their favorite spots off the beaten path!